Pendragon, 2010 a.t.b.

-"Captain, what the hell is this," he demanded, the man standing there, she couldn't make out any of his features, the sun to his back, but she quickly ripped herself away from the man and tried to cower back into the car.
+"Captain, what the hell is this," the figure demanded, the man standing there, she couldn't make out any of his features, the sun to his back, but she quickly ripped herself away from the man and tried to cower back into the car.
 The car would protect her from this.

-"Uhhh, Colonel Harrington, this is uh…we stopped this man," he pointed towards the deceased form of her father, "for attempting to smuggle Japanese and using false identification.
+"Uhhh, Colonel, this is uh…we stopped this man," he pointed towards the deceased form of her father, "for attempting to smuggle Japanese and using false identification.
 The woman and the boy put up resistance killing Private Chalmers and we shot them as well."